 Step 1: Plan for Your Proposal

 Discuss your idea with your instructional dean or program lead.
-This is an important first step, as all grants require the support of the department head that will oversee the grant.
+This is an important first step, as all grants and grant partnerships require the support of the department head that will oversee the grant.
 Individuals cannot submit institutional grants; they must be submitted by the department that is responsible for their success.As you discuss your grant idea with your dean or lead, please remember that thoughtful pre-planning is necessary for successful implementation.
 Grant planning is very similar to new program planning and many factors must be considered as you move forward with your idea.
-You may consider using the Grant Approval Process form to guide your planning and conversations.
+You may consider using the Grant Approval Process Form to guide your planning and conversations.

 Step 2: Identify Potential Funders